As of July 13, 2006

 Click on the thumbnail to select a larger photo and more information about the case.
 Click on "Mail This Case to a Friend" and type your friend's e-mail address in the box.

-How do I check a specific crime category?
+How do I search for a specific crime category?

 Click on the "Type of Crime" drop-down and select from the list.
-The site will display photos of subjects who have committed the type of crime you have selected.
+The site will display photos of suspects who have committed the type of crime you have selected. .
+You can also use the key words or case number in the “Keyword/Case #” box to search for a specific case.
+By using a specific keyword, all cases with that keyword will be displayed.

 Can I check the site for people fitting a particular description?